NicoLingg/deep_alpha_system/README.md

     make setup-db
     ```
     Wait for "Database is ready." and "Database schema applied successfully."
 If issues occur, check logs: `make logs`.
+    *Note: If you update `db/schema.sql` later, re-running `make init-db` (or `make setup-db`) will apply changes.
+Core data tables will be preserved; materialized views and continuous aggregates will be recreated.*

+6.  **Initial Refresh of Materialized Views:**
+    After the schema is initialized, some materialized views used for the overview dashboard need an initial population.
+    ```bash
+    make refresh-custom-mvs
+    ```
+    Continuous aggregates will start populating automatically based on their policies.

 ## Usage